maschinoff/my-bar-react/README.md

 Application was developed to practise with React and Firebase development workflow.

 ## Prerequisites
-The following list of tools that must be installed localy to run Portal:
+The following list of tools that must be installed locally to run app:

 * NodeJS
 * Yarn